 3. Make a well in the middle of the flour and start adding the milk mixture bit by bit, whisking continuously (this is easier than it sounds).
 Start to incorporate more and more flour from the outside until you have a smooth batter.
 Whisk in the warm melted butter and then pour the batter back into the jug.

-5. Flip your pancake over and cook on the other side for another couple of minutes.
+5. Flip the pancake over and cook on the other side for another couple of minutes.
 Turn out onto a plate and serve hot with a sprinkle of granulated sugar and good squeeze of lemon.
 If making more than one pancake, be sure to oil your pan before each pancake to prevent from sticking.

 If you’ve had a go at making my pancakes or any of my recipes, I’d love to hear about it @corrieheale email@example.com